shark-has-crash/pc-sch/README.md

-hello this is not for you
+I use this for copy protection :)